khawley/fr_familiars/README.md

 ### Create your Settings file
 First, look at the **settings_example.py**.
 This file holds all the 'global' settings needed to make the classes work.
 Some are optional, a couple are _required_.

-The easiest way to get your Flight Rising Cookie, in Chrome, is to open the _inspector_ and right click on any url in the Network tab and _Copy Request Headers_.
+The easiest way to get your Flight Rising Cookie, in Chrome, is to navigate to your dragon lair page, then open the _inspector_ and right click on any url in the Network tab and _Copy Request Headers_.
 Your Cookie will be a string in the result.  _Copy the entire line._

+** Don't grab a Cookie set from the www1 domain.
+It may not work with the python script.
+(You should see a PHPSESSID as part of the Cookie string if you are on the correct domain.)

 ## Running it
 Once you have **settings_example.py** setup and your Cookie in it, you can use **pet_my_familiars.py** to pet all your familiars.